A Guide To Resilient Pests In Hendersonville, NC

 Tips to avoid problems with carpenter bees:

-Remove fallen trees and trees stumps from your property.
+- Remove fallen trees and tree stumps from your property.

 Cockroaches are insects, and over 3,500 species live worldwide, with approximately 55 species living throughout the United States.
 The German cockroach is one of the most common.
 They are most often found inside homes and businesses and prefer to live indoors.